20041027

 How has Chinese R&B changed over the years?

 There really is a lot Chinese R&B but I don't really consider myself R&B. I think Jay (Chou) is doing more R&B than I am.
 Honestly, aside from a few other people, there isn't really that much new R&B in the Chinese market.
 I think R&B isn't just a style of music.
-It's an attitude and it’s supposed to evolve, it's supposed to grow.
+It's an attitude and its supposed to evolve, it's supposed to grow.
 R&B needs to find its roots in Asia.

 Do you think there's an R&B root in Asia?